Our courses

 Boosting your Business Potential

-This course explores the many influences on a business, how to maximise your marketing, how to improve team performance and how quality and standards can make or break a business.
-The perfect next step after our Business Start-up course or for those who want to learn how to enhance a business that’s up and running, this course will provide a solid grounding in business theory for you to apply to your business or idea.
+This course explores the many influences on business success.
+You will find out how to maximise your marketing, how to improve team performance, and how quality and standards can make or break a business.
+The perfect next step after our Business Start-up course or if you want to learn how to enhance a business that’s already up and running, this course will provide a solid grounding in theory for you to apply to your business ideas.

 The course covers the following subjects: